Ph.D., 1991, University of Massachusetts-Amherst

 Dr. Ruscher's social cognition research focuses primarily on stereotyping and prejudice in communication and language.
 Current work considers the role of metaphors in perception of disparaged outgroups, as well as perceptions of hate speech.

-Van Bommel, T., Merritt, S. K., Shaffer, E. & Ruscher, J. B. (in press).
+Van Bommel, T., Merritt, S. K., Shaffer, E. & Ruscher, J. B. (2021).
 Behavioral mimicry and interaction expectations impact affect in interracial interactions.
 Journal of Nonverbal Behavior.

 Woods, F. A., & Ruscher, J. B. (2020).
 ‘Calling-out’ vs. “calling-in” prejudice: Confrontation style affects inferred motive and expected outcomes.
 British Journal of Social Psychology, https://doi.org/10.1111/bjso.12405